Gaming Community Rant

 I love Civilization.
 I really do.
 I’ve been on a massive kick of Civ 4: BTS multiplayer recently, and I’m eager for Civilization Revolution, as are many of my friends.
 But I can’t excuse some of the ridiculous activities that Firaxis has been engaged in lately.

 First, they release ANOTHER faulty patch for Civ 4.
 Fanboys would tell me to shut the fuck up and enjoy this wondrous bounty from Firaxis: after all, with Civ 3 Conquests they promised a patch that never came.
 But despite this, I can’t help but be angry that they produce another patch that is so bug-ridden it requires a user patch.
-After their criminal negligence with this title, the least they could do would be apply QA resources to ensure that their name is more synonymous with “quality programming” than “you suckers will buy anything we produce, ha ha ha.” → Read, you fools!
+After their criminal negligence with this title, the least they could do would be apply QA resources to ensure that their name is more synonymous with “quality programming” than “you suckers will buy anything we produce, ha ha ha.” → Read or die.

 Dyack takes on the world